RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix firebase comms node to be able to clean up excessively large action backlogs.
-* Snap minis on hex maps to 12 rotations rather than 6, so you can align with the hex edge or vertex.
-* Add ability to "copy and reposition" a map, for modular map pieces.
-The UX isn't ideal because the copied map overlaps the original, and you have to blindly click and start dragging, but it works.
-* Allow scaling minis down to 1/16th size, and slow down rate of scaling the smaller it is.
-* Make the tabletop save if it's been changed but no changes have been made for the previous 5 seconds, rather than the previous mechanism (save at most once every 5 seconds).
-This prevents a lot of updates arriving continuously causing the tabletop to save multiple times.
-* Massively simplify the tracking of actions that change the scenario.
-* Clean up Firebase node when a tabletop is manually deleted.
-* Validate users on the tabletop are really there, and not ghosts left over from historical queued events.
-* Throttle simultaneous requests to Drive, giving better overall loading performance.

 ## Plans/TODO

 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.